InsightDataScience/mynerva/README.md

 	   "load_extensions": {"print-cell":true}
 	})

-User actions in the notebook will now be logged in a text file in the logs directory.
+User actions in the notebook will now be logged in a text file in the `$HOME/.ipython/extensions` directory.

 # Docker Approach
 ## Installing Docker on Mac